m3dwards/longmynd.org/content/sites/clatter.md

   what3words: ///conductor.fond.secure
   physicalMaps: 1:50000 136 or Explorer 215
 sensitivities:
+  - sensitivity: >-
+      This is a LMSC members only site.

+      Access is via a locked gate.
+The security code is available on request from

+      sites@longmynd.org
   - sensitivity: >+
       The farmer has asked to stress to all pilots to please close all gates each time they pass through.
 Never leave the gates open even if your buddy